Valuing the Contribution of EU CitizensType: Blogs | Uncategorised

-Furthermore, any post-Brexit immigration system will treat Europeans in the same way as other nationalities.
+Even if they do want to come it seems the new post-Brexit immigration system will make it hard for them That’s because it will treat Europeans in the same way as other nationalities.
 We know that this is not good news because we are well aware of the difficulties that other foreign volunteers can have in gaining visas.

 From September 2017 to March 2018, for example, there were 48 applications from international volunteers to come and work with us.
 20 of these were refused.
-That represents an increase of 50% on the previous year.
+That represents an increase in the rate of refusals of 50% compared to the previous year.

-There would seem to be no change to the technical requirements in relation to the visas but the rules seem to be interpreted in a more unsympathetic way.
+There would seem to be no change to the technical requirements but the rules seem to be interpreted in a more unsympathetic way.
 For example, one applicant was asked whether she would be earning a wage while with Camphill.
 She said no but added that she would get £165 per month for living expenses.
 The visa was refused as £165 per month was considered to be a wage – that works out at around £5 per day!

 If EU volunteers have similar problems under new immigration arrangements, there are Camphill communities in other parts of Europe and further afield that they can go to instead.

 Finally, the post-Brexit immigration system will be bad news for Camphill because it will serve to prevent those who come as volunteers from staying long term.
 This is because only skilled workers can stay long term – and you may be classified as a skilled worker only if you earn a minimum of £30,000 per annum.
-For comparison, a Senior Support Worker at the Corbenic community near Dunkeld earns between £18 and £19 thousand per annum.
+For comparison, a Senior Support Worker at the Corbenic community near Dunkeld earns between £18,000 and and £19,000 per annum.

-As you can see, by potentially cutting off Camphill in Scotland from Camphill in Europe, Brexit poses a very real and profound threat to Camphill and the people with learning disability and other support needs that we serve in Scotland.
+By cutting off Camphill in Scotland from Camphill in Europe, Brexit poses a very real and profound threat to the people with learning disability and other support needs that we serve in Scotland.

 What can be done about this?

 We are also working with our European volunteering partner Freunde Waldorf to see how best we can maintain the flow of volunteers.
-Freunde travelled from Germany last week to talk with us about how best to address the impact of Brexit and continue to attract volunteers.
+Freunde travelled from Germany in April to talk with us about how best to address the impact of Brexit and continue to attract volunteers.

-We have also been lobbying for legislation that would serve to safeguard the health and social care sector after Brexit.
-This legislation would require the UK Government to make arrangements for an independent evaluation of the impact of Brexit upon the health and social care sector across the 4 Nations.
-We have been joined in this campaign by 101 other organisations.
+We have been working with others to safeguard the health and social care sector after Brexit.
+We are grateful for the support of Brendan O’Hara MP who has put forward a private members bill in the UK parliament – the European Union Withdrawal (Evaluation of Effects on Health and Social Care Sectors) Bill.
+This legislation would require the UK Government to make arrangements for an independent evaluation of the impact of Brexit upon the health and social care sector across the four Nations.
+We have been joined in this campaign by over one hundred other organisations.

-We continue to work with others to lobby for a future immigration system that understands and facilitates the vital contribution that European volunteers make to the Camphill experience.
+We continue to work with others to help create a future immigration system that understands and facilitates the vital contribution that European volunteers make to the Camphill experience.